morgxns/MK_Data_Analytics_Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-### Twitch Streamer Analytics: Trends and Insights
+### Twitch Analytics: Trends and Insights
 **Syntax:** [`Analyzing the Factors Contributing to the Success of a Movie.ipynb`](https://github.com/tiannaparris/PortfolioProjects/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb)

-**Goal:** To determine what factors contribute the most to a movie's success.
+**Goal:** To identify emerging trends and predict future gaming popularity.

-**Description:** The project focused on analyzing a dataset of movies released between 1980 and 2022.
-The dataset included movie titles, ratings, genres, release dates, budgets, gross earnings, and other relevant information.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implemented Pearson’s correlation statistical analysis.
+**Description:** This project analyzes Twitch viewer numbers for popular games over the past 10 years to identify trends and changes in gaming popularity.
+By examining historical data, I uncover patterns in viewer engagement, highlight emerging titles, and predict future popular games.
+The findings are visualized to provide actionable insights for developers, marketers, and content creators in the gaming industry.

 **Skills:** SQL, data analysis, problem-solving, data cleaning, storytelling with data